wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 == Screenshots ==

 1. This is the general setting page, you can find it in "YIT Plugins" menu item.
-There you can set if a title should be shown on comment submit form and on review content.
+There you can set if a title should be shown on review submit form and on review content.
 You can also set if enable attachments and how many files the client is allowed to append.
+2. Convert all previously created reviews to YITH WooCommerce Advanced Reviews format, without losing any data.
-2. Customize the summary bar background, foreground and text color and if the percentage value must be shown inside the percentage bars.
+3. Customize the summary bar background, foreground and text color and if the percentage value must be shown inside the percentage bars.
+4. Manage all reviews from a dedicated page.
+5. Order reviews by rating from highest to lowest, and vice versa.
+6. Edit reviews with bulk actions.
-3. Submit form is extended to allow users to add a title and one or more attachments files.
+7. Submit form is extended to allow users to add a title and one or more attachments files.
-4. This is how an advanced review with additional title and attached thumbnail looks like.
+8. This is how an advanced review with additional title and attached thumbnail looks like.
-5. Review summary is shown before review list.
+9. Review summary is shown before review list.
 It displays statistics about the rating chosen by users submitting reviews.

 == Frequently Asked Questions ==

+* What happens to the already available reviews if I activate your plugin?

+All the already available reviews of the system are easily convertible in the YITH WooCommerce Advanced Reviews format with the specific feature.

 * Can I upgrade free version plugin to premium?